joaomanojr/wormvars/README.md

 # wormvars

-  Wormvars is allows smart use of FLASH sectors to hold non-volatile variables on small microcontrolers systems.
+  Wormvars allows smart use of FLASH sectors to hold non-volatile variables on small microcontrolers systems.

 ![wormvars](uml/wormvars.png)

   On boottime fs_init() all FLASH sectors are accounted so an index is built allowing fast access to variables only when information is actually needed saving RAM space.

   Basically what it does is to control a set of FLASH sectors allowing user to save variables setting its ID - a name composed of 16 bits and an extension composed of 3 bits.
+It is recommended to keep extension as zero as it meant to be used to extend default variable blocksize.

   When fs_write() is issued index is checked to update reference to new FLASH offset or to create a new entry.
 After new value is saved older one is marked as invalid so on reboot fs_init() knows which value is newer.